stoddarg/MNS_XQ_ASU_Test/README.txt

  - Version 7.6.D - Loaded the XC boot files onto the XC board upstairs at ASU and got data back

  - Version 7.6 - Test version of the CPS update to the FSW; the streamlined DAQ is being tested on the XQ chip, it worked for CPS, SOH on the XC

+ - Version 7.7 - Created a version with has the streamline updates, added a fix for the 2DH files; rebuilt for d0, d1